 - Inspires your supporters

-Your event will give you a chance to interact with donors and get them excited about your capital campaign.
+Your event will give you a chance to interact with donors and get them excited about your campaign.
 It’s also an opportunity to encourage donors to give.

 Depending on the type of project you’re raising funds for, you might have a formal event to recognize your donors.
 However, you can also host a:

 - Charity auction: You can host an auction as a part of a larger event or have it as a distinct fundraiser.
-Procure items from local business to auction off and raise additional funds for your capital campaign.
+Procure items from local business to auction off and raise additional funds for your campaign.

-- Fundraising Gala: This type of event is a great way to kick off your capital campaign and thank your major donors.
+- Fundraising Gala: This type of event is a great way to kick off your campaign and thank your major donors.
 They usually consist of an award ceremony and dinner.

 Invite your major donors who have already made a contribution and other supporters who will just be learning about your campaign.
 Having a mix of supporters will hopefully lead to more donations.

 Engaging with your supporters on social media is a great way to spread the word about your campaign.
-Since social media is a popular way to interact with donors, you can use your accounts to promote your capital campaign and encourage supporters to give.
+Since social media is a popular way to interact with donors, you can use your accounts to promote your campaign and encourage supporters to give.

 You can use social media to: